-Our highly active group of 1,600 faculty physicians represents more than 76 specialties and subspecialties in medicine and allied health.
+Our highly active group of over 1,800 faculty physicians represents 77 specialties and subspecialties in medicine and allied health.

 As the School of Medicine’s clinical practice, Washington University Physicians is among the largest academic practices in the nation.
 Our broad network of specialists and scientists work across fields to translate new discoveries into better care.

-One out of every three Best Doctors® in the St. Louis region is a Washington University Physician.
+One out of every three top doctors in the St. Louis region is a Washington University Physician.
 We believe you deserve the best.

 Despite our practice’s large size, clinical education occurs largely at individual patients’ bedsides and in one-on-one or small-group settings.
 This provides students ideal learning conditions: A diverse patient community in an intimate mentoring environment.
 Patients, in turn, benefit from closer attention and a team approach that considers multiple opinions before choosing the best path.